What to Expect

 • Mixed terrain: trails, sand, gravel, uneven ground

 Best for: Most wildlife workshops and full-day field learning.
+A solid fit for many participants.

 Active Pace